S2000Erwin/chess_ai/README.md

 * You could make two bots to play each other
 * TODO: Reinforcement Learning (Q-Learning)
 * TODO: Deep-Q Learning
-* TODO: More comments and checkpoints for educators and students

 Enjoy!